Don't have an account?

 In essence, we’re here to give you tips on how to balance your writing life.
 Ummm … that sounded like there’s a key to managing the insanity, didn’t it?
 Unfortunately there isn’t.
 Every author needs to find their tried and true method but there are tips to help keep it simple.
 Or should I say simpler.

-1.)
-Readers First and Foremost… what you may ask do your readers have to do with your writing?
+What you may ask do your readers have to do with your writing?
 The answer to that is EVERYTHING.
 Readers invest their hard earned money on a book and they do not expect to be disappointed.
 So before you put your characters on paper, ask yourself, what kind of read does my audience expect from me?
 This has to do with author branding which is another workshop entirely.
 But to give you an example, a Carly Phillips reader has come to expect a sexy, fun story.
 That is always uppermost in my mind when I sit down to write.

-2.)
-Internal Editor First, Publishing Editor Second… If you are like me, your editor sits on your shoulder while you are writing, watching everything you do.
+If you are like me, your editor sits on your shoulder while you are writing, watching everything you do.
 In my case it’s rather complicated because my Harlequin editor sits on my shoulder while I’m writing my Warner books, too.
 But this is a good thing because everything I learned about making a story stronger, I learned from Brenda Chin.
 Of course I have to say that because she’s sitting here, but I also have to say it because it’s true.

 That said, your internal editor is more important than your external editor, at least in your first draft.
 Your internal editor aka your MUSE is the thing that will define you as a writer.
 Your muse will take your characters in a new direction and let your spread your wings as a writer.
 THEN you can take up the argument with your publishing editor about why this new direction works, or maybe your muse was just so brilliant, your editor will see the light immediately from the glorious story you’ve written.
 Either way, you need to tell your characters story from the heart.